 Yes, the North and South Islands are part of the same country, New Zealand but they at times can be worlds apart.

 The North Island is home to New Zealand’s biggest city, Auckland, and often feels incredibly international in terms of diversity.
 We found the North Island to have incredible beaches too, which reminded us of home (Australia)

 The South Island, on the other hand, was home to the most incredible mountain views we’d ever seen.
 It also felt quieter, more relaxed.

 When you visit both islands of New Zealand you’ll soon realize they’re very different places in terms of scenery but also culture!

 13. Take the difficulty ratings of hikes seriously

 When a hike is labeled as “difficult,” they really mean difficult!

-This is at odds with Australian hike ratings, where I’ve found “difficult” often means medium difficulty.
+This is at odds with Australian hike ratings, where I’ve found “difficult” often means medium difficulty in New Zealand.
 And “Easy” means really easy!

-12. There are no poisonous insects or dangerous animals in New Zealand
+14. There are no dangerous animals in New Zealand